microsoft/vscode-docs/docs/editor/intellisense.md

 ## Troubleshooting IntelliSense

 If you find IntelliSense has stopped working, the language service may have crashed.
-Simply restart VS Code and this should solve 99% of the problems.
+Simply restart VS Code and this should solve the issue.
 If you continue to lack IntelliSense features after installing a language extension, open an issue in the repository of the language extension.

 > **Tip:** For configuring and troubleshooting JavaScript IntelliSense see [here](/docs/languages/javascript#configuring-intellisense).